Why do we say 'flea market'?

 |March aux puces - original flea market still popular in Paris|

-1. A translation of march aux puces - the popular name for a large outdoor market in Paris that became popular in the 1920s.
-It was called the March Aux Puces "because there are so many second-hand articles sold of all kinds that they are believed to gather fleas."
+The name march aux puces was "because there are so many second hand articles sold of all kinds that they are believed to gather fleas."
 [E.S.
-Dougherty, "In Europe," 1922].
+Dougherty, "In Europe," 1922]

-The OED goes with the French market explanation which, while less cute, is more convincing.
+The OED goes with the French market explanation as the more probable.